-We’ve worked with many students who have struggled in math, sometimes for years.
-During our first session, many will say they’re fuzzy on a certain concept, that they often forget how to do certain kinds of problems, or that they just hate math.
+We work with many students who’ve struggled in math, sometimes for years.
+During a first session, many say they’re fuzzy on a certain concept, that they often forget how to do certain kinds of problems, or that they just hate math.

-If your child struggles with homework, gets poor grades on tests, or says they hate math, a math diagnostic is a first step to getting them on the right track.
-It will help us pinpoint what’s causing difficulty, and enables us to create a customized plan.
-Even students who’ve told me they hate math during our first session have gone on to say after a few months that it’s become their favorite subject!
+If your child struggles with homework, gets poor grades on tests, or says they hate math, taking a math diagnostic is a first step to getting them on the right track.
+It helps us pinpoint what’s causing difficulty, and enables us to create a customized plan.
+Even students who’ve told us they hate math have gone on to say after a few months that it’s become their favorite subject!

 How Do Math Gaps Develop?

-In school, students are taught a tremendous amount of material very quickly.
-If your child is out sick for a few days or they’re tired during a key class, they may not learn a math concept that they’ll need in a week, a month, or a year.
-In most math classes, each unit is a building block for the next, so missing a few of those early lessons can derail students when they get to more challenging problems.
+In school, teachers cover a large amount of material very quickly.
+If your child doesn’t master the skill the first time through, chances are good it will pester them later.
+Maybe they were out sick for a few days, or they were tired or distracted during a key class.
+It may be that they just need more time to practice, or need the material presented differently.
+Perhaps a learning disability affects their progress.
+Whatever the case, in most math classes, each unit is a building block for the next, so missing a few of those early lessons can derail students when they get to more challenging problems.

 How We Can Help

-We’ve found that customized, one-on-one instruction can make a huge difference for students struggling in math.
-During tutoring, your tutor will use several strategies to make sure math sessions are fun, focused, and tailored to your child’s needs:
+We’ve found that customized, one-on-one instruction makes a huge difference for students struggling in math.
+During sessions, tutors use several strategies to make sure math instruction is fun, focused, and tailored to each child’s needs:

-If you think your child may need additional support in math, contact us about having them take a math diagnostic!
+If you think your child may need additional support in math, give us a call!